pl712/Very-Simple-ETH-Predictor/README.md

 # ETH Price Time-Series Predictor | TF 2.0 & LSTM layers

-A very simple ETH price predictor based on LSTMs using TensorFlow 2.0 written in Google Colaboratory.
+A simple ETH price predictor TF 2.0 written in Google Colaboratory.

 Feel free to use and modify.